FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Boundary Conditions.rst

 8. Press Ctrl-Shift End on the keyboard to select all data to the end of the file.

-9. Press Ctrl-V to copy the data.
+9. Press Ctrl-C to copy the data.
 Press Ctrl-W to close the file.

 .. image:: ../img/Coastal/copytide.gif

 10. Click on the first cell of the FLO-2D Table Editor and click the Paste Button.

+11. Set the first stage to -3ft.
+This will allow the boundary to fill slowly and help prevent instability.

 .. image:: ../img/Coastal/pastetidestage.gif

-11. Name the time series and click the Schematize button.
+12. Name the time series and click the Schematize button.

 .. image:: ../img/Coastal/bc005.png

-12. The boundary should look like this:
+13. The boundary should look like this:

 .. image:: ../img/Coastal/bc006.png

+14. This data will be saved to the OUTFLOW.DAT file.

 Step 3.
 Save, export, and run
 ______________________________